AppliedMechanics/AMfe/002_Python/docs/notes.rst

 Tips & Tricks:
 ====================

-How to plot matrices efficiently in matplotlib:
+How to plot matrices in matplotlib:

 >>> from matplotlib import pyplot as plt; import scipy as sp
 >>> A = sp.random.rand(10, 10)